sachsmc/knit-git-markr-guide/knitr/knit.md

 There are many advantages to creating scientific content using simple text documents.
 For one, they are future-proof.
 Microsoft and Apple are continually updating their software and document formats.
 In 5 years I probably won't be able to easily open a Word document that I created today, and likewise, when a new document format comes out (remember when .docx was new?) it takes a while for it to be widely adopted.
 It is highly unlikely that text documents will become obsolete.
 I can still open a text file that I created on my old Apple IIe.
 Secondly, content tracking tools like `git` and github work wonderfully with text files.
 It is dead-easy to view line-by-line changes in a text file.

 Tools like `knitr`, `rmarkdown`, and pandoc do the hard work of translating your text files into "production" documents, like beautifully typeset pdfs, smooth presentations, and Word documents that your collaborators can't live without.
 Creating the base in a text file allows you to focus on the content and not obsess over the details like formatting and figure placement.
+This document was created with `knitr` in markdown.
+Check out the source code [here](http://github.com/sachsmc/knit-git-markr-guide/blob/master/knitr/knit.Rmd).

 How to use `knitr`
 ------------------